Sweden’s top 10 exports accounted for well over two-thirds (70.9%) of the overall value of its global shipments.

 Sweden has highly negative net exports and therefore deep international trade deficits for refined oil, petroleum coke and gases.

-These cashflow deficiencies clearly indicate Sweden’s competitive disadvantages in the international fossil fuel market, but also represent key opportunities for Sweden to improve its position in the global economy through focused innovations especially in alternative energy sources.
+These cashflow deficiencies clearly indicate Sweden’s competitive disadvantages in the international mineral fuels market, but also represent key opportunities for Sweden to improve its position in the global economy through focused innovations especially in alternative energy sources.

 Swedish Export Companies